Your choice now can make all the difference to your personal growth and professional success in the years ahead.

-Beginning in the Winter Term, once students have acquired the skills and knowledge of general management theory and practice, and continuing into the Spring Term, students may choose amongst electives in Applied Finance, Luxury Management, or Entrepreneurship & Innovation Management.
+Beginning in the Winter Term, once you have acquired the skills and knowledge of general management theory and practice, and continuing into the Spring Term, you may choose amongst electives in Applied Finance, Luxury Management, or Entrepreneurship & Innovation Management.

 This option has been designed to allow those students who have a clear professional goal or industry in mind to acquire the theoretical tools and practical insights to rapidly make their way in their chosen careers.

-This Career Track has been designed for those students who would either like to enter the luxury sector, or fast track their careers in it.
-The Monaco MBA Luxury Management specialization takes an integrated view of luxury.
+This Career Track has been designed for those MBA students who would either like to enter the luxury sector, or fast track their careers in it.
+The IUM MBA Luxury Management specialization takes an integrated view of luxury.

-Students will be exposed to the unique market and competitive characteristics of different luxury sectors, such as fashion, jewelry, yachting, private aviation, real estate, hospitality and event management, etc. Monaco MBA Luxury students will also be able to focus on specific luxury career functions, such as marketing, communication and branding; retail buying and merchandising; or luxury tourism marketing and sales, amongst others.
+The Master of Business Adminstration students will be exposed to the unique market and competitive characteristics of different luxury sectors, such as fashion, jewelry, yachting, private aviation, real estate, hospitality and event management, etc. IUM MBA Luxury students will also be able to focus on specific luxury career functions, such as marketing, communication and branding; retail buying and merchandising; or luxury tourism marketing and sales, amongst others.

 Classes are both theoretical as well as applied, with subjects ranging from entrepreneurship and creating new businesses and business models; mobile marketing strategies; social media marketing; global policy and sustainability; or doing business in Asia.

-Those students who seek broader and more interdisciplinary perspectives during their MBA may select electives from across these three specializations.
-Moreover, exposure to new subjects, ideas and people—a vital ingredient of the Monaco MBA—can alter a student's career aspirations.
-Therefore students may change their initial specialization choices at any time.
+Those MBA students who seek broader and more interdisciplinary perspectives during their MBA program may select electives from across these three specializations.
+Moreover, exposure to new subjects, ideas and people—a vital ingredient of the IUM MBA—can alter a student's career aspirations.
+Therefore students of the master of Business Administration may change their initial specialization choices at any time.